Philippine ferry sinks, killing at least 36, but most passengers survive

 MANILA A ferry carrying 189 passengers and crew capsized off the central Philippines in heavy waves on Thursday, killing at least 36 people but the majority of those on board were rescued, the coast guard and police said.

-The MBCA Kim-Nirvana, a motorized outrigger with 173 passengers and 16 crew on board, capsized minutes after leaving the port of Ormoc.
+The MBCA Kim-Nirvana, a motorised outrigger with 173 passengers and 16 crew on board, capsized minutes after leaving the port of Ormoc.

 Coast guard spokesman Armand Balilo said 127 people survived, while 26 were still listed as missing.

 "Search and rescue operations are ongoing.
-Initially we learned that it was due to big waves," said Rey Gozon, director of the office of civil defense for the region.
+Initially we learned that it was due to big waves," said Rey Gozon, director of the office of civil defence for the region.

 Scores, sometimes hundreds, of people die each year in ferry accidents in the Philippines, an archipelago of 7,100 islands with a notoriously poor record for maritime safety.
 Overcrowding is common, and many of the vessels are in bad condition.